 If you want to learn more about both of these opportunities, please read our guide about how to see the Pope.

-7) Take a Walk Down Appian Way
+7. Walk Down Appian Way

 To this day, you are free to walk down the Appian Way and enjoy all of the landmarks along the road.

 While some of the locations you can visit will require you to pay for admission, others are free to enter and see for yourself.

 It’s worth noting that this is where you will find the Mausoleum of Cecilia Metella, which is just one of the many sites you can visit for free during Domenica al Museo.